samperk03/2D--Platformer-/README.md

 Basic elements of a 2d platformer

-10/24/23 - added three levels with increasingly difficult terrain to navigate
+added enemies and the ability to fight them

 ## Implementation